microlinkhq/browserless/README.md

 default: `'auto'`</br>
 values: `'auto'` | `'load'` | `'domcontentloaded'` | `'networkidle0'` | `'networkidle2'`

-When to consider navigation succeeded.
+When to consider navigation successful.

 If you provide an array of event strings, navigation is considered to be successful after all events have been fired.